HOSTING A FIELD MEET

 - Visiting other local interests and attractions, etc.

 Music is nice Saturday evening after the program, but the host group is responsible for keeping the peace late at night.
 Any loud activity should be curtailed by 1 AM at the latest.

-Vendors must to pay the registration fee for the field meet.
+Vendors MUST pay the registration fee for the field meet.
 However, they should not be required to pay a set-up fee.

 Many vendors are happy to provide a door prize if they are treated well.